dnsosebee/garden/src/content/docs/index.md

 <img src="/assets/photos/profile.jpg" alt="Daniel Sosebee's headshot" class="rounded-xl"  width="200" height="200" />

-I'm a software engineer and consultant who builds AI web apps.
-For work inquiries visit [Harmonic Software (my consulting firm)](https://harmonic.so).
+I'm a software engineer who builds AI web apps.
+For work inquiries visit my consulting firm [Harmonic Software](https://harmonic.so).

 ### Contact
-If we have any shared interest, don't hesitate to reach out.
+I'd be happy to hear from you.

 - Email: <a href="mailto:daniel@harmonic.so">daniel@harmonic.so</a>
 - Twitter: <a href="https://twitter.com/dnsosebee" target="_blank">@dnsosebee</a>